yisding/awesome-rag/README.md

 ## Open Source Frameworks

-### The Big 4
+### The Big 5

 #### LlamaIndex
 The original RAG framework.
 Becoming more of a general LLM framework in other areas.
 Official packages include Python and Typescript.
 #### LangChain
 LLM framework with the largest community.
 Official packages include Python and Javascript.
 Unofficial packages include Go, Ruby, Java, Elixir.
 #### Haystack
 Production focused ML framework that pivoted towards LLMs.
 Well designed and thought out.
+Available in Python.
 #### DSpy
 Framework focused on prompt optimization and better developer ergonomics.
+Available in Python.
+#### Semantic Kernel
+Microsoft project with a lot of traction in the C# community.
+Officially supports C#, Java, Python, Typescript.

 ### VectorDB Sponsored Frameworks